-Sources: CPB Netherlands Economic Planning Bureau, World Trade Monitor (August data to be released on 25th October); Institute of Shipping Economics & Logistics (ISL) and RWI Leibniz-Institut für Wirtschaftsforschung (RWI) Container Throughput Index; Taiwan Ministry of Economic Affairs.
+Sources: CPB Netherlands Economic Planning Bureau, World Trade Monitor (September data to be released on 25th November); Institute of Shipping Economics & Logistics (ISL) and RWI Leibniz-Institut für Wirtschaftsforschung (RWI) Container Throughput Index; Taiwan Ministry of Economic Affairs.
 Return to "What's New".

-The global 'delta wave' interrupted the recovery in travel - but that recovery appears to have (tentatively) resumed again
+The global 'delta wave' interrupted the recovery in travel - that recovery resumed in September, but seems to be faltering again